-"Half of payroll workers in construction earn more than \$54,540," 18% more than the U.S. median wage of \$46,310, "and the top 25% make at least \$77,030," 4.9% higher than the U.S. top quartile base of \$73,460, the National Association of Home Bulkiders reported on Tussday, based on its analysis of May 2022 Occupational Employment and Wage Statistics posted by \$1.50.
+"Half of payroll workers in construction earn more than \$54,540."
+18% more than the U.S. median wage of \$46,310," and the top 25% make at least \$77,030," 4.9% higher than the U.S. top quartile base of \$73,460, the National Association of Home Builders reported on Tusaday, based on its analysis of May 2022 Occupational Employment and Wage Statistics posted by str.

-Child counts decline in 35 states
+Child counts decline in 35 state

-In a trend with implications for school and other construction, "Thirty-five states have fewer children than they did five years ago, a situation caused by declining birth rates nationwide, bu also by young families migrating across state borders in search of cheaper housing," Stateline provided on Thursday.
+In a trend with implications for school and other construction, "Thirty-five states have fewer children than they did five years ago, a situation caused by declining birth rates nationwide, bu also by young families migrating across state borders in search of cheaper housing," Stateline seconds of the state of the s